thecomalley/azure-sandbox-nuke/README.md

 Function app to Nuke RGs from one or more Azure subscriptions keeping costs down!

-- Scans for RGs that are missing a specific tag `KEY`
+- Scans for RGs that are missing a specific tag `KEY` & deletes them
 - Supports multiple subscriptions
-- Notifies the user Pushover
+- Notifies the user via Pushover

 This function app is deployed using the [terraform-azurerm-python-function](https://github.com/thecomalley/terraform-azurerm-python-function) module.